typst/typst/tests/README.md

   annotations like `// Error: 2-7 thing was wrong`.
 An annotation can be either an "Error", a "Warning", or a "Hint".
 The range designates where in the next non-comment line the error is and after it follows the message.
-  If you the error is in a line further below, you can also write ranges like `3:2-3:7` to indicate the 2-7 column in the 3rd non-comment line.
+  If the error is in a line further below, you can also write ranges like `3:2-3:7` to indicate the 2-7 column in the 3rd non-comment line.

 - Tests that ensure certain visual output is produced: Those render the result